ossf/alpha-omega/Mentorship/Software Requirements - Analyzer.md

 - [x] Triage Portal credentials should be supported as environment variable (be sure to change the .env template)
 - [x] Triage Portal Credentials should be passed as parameters when running the ./runtools.sh command
 - Exception Handling on the following:
-  - [ ] Triage Portal isn't available
+  - [x] Triage Portal isn't available
 	- [ ] Perform 3 Retry Attempts, then default to stdout
-  - [ ] Triage Portal does not support or issue with the formatting
   - [x] User hasn't supplied enough information to connect to triage portal
 - [x] Error should be returned to the user via stdout with a standard log message and HTTP error code, if necessary.
   - If error occurs on the triage portal, then user should get the HTTP code plus error message